kachida/golang-workshop/README.md

 # golang-workshop

-This repository contains a collection of Go code examples

-Contents
 This repository includes go code examples for the following topics:

 - Hello World - Your first Go program.